-Revenue section is responsible for the billing, collection and debt management in an effort to strengthen the healthy cash flow and long-term financial sustainability of the municipality thus ensuring uninterrupted provision of sustainable service delivery to its community.
+Revenue section is responsible for the billing, collection, indigent management and debt management in an effort to strengthen the healthy cash flow and long-term financial sustainability of the municipality thus ensuring uninterrupted provision of sustainable service delivery to its community.

-SOCIAL AND ECONOMIC REDRESS VIA INDIGENT MANAGEMENT
+7.5 SOCIAL AND ECONOMIC REDRESS VIA INDIGENT MANAGEMENT

 The Council adopted the Indigent Management Policy which is currently implemented.
 The municipality developed the desktop indigent register in 2015/2016 financial year.
 The indigent register was developed only for the urban communities or water users to the exclusion of the rural community.
 Though the rural communities are not include in the indigent register they do get free water services at an RDP level of service, they therefore are accounted for as indigents.
 The communities were made aware of the procedures to follow in applying for the indigence support application.
 The indigent register is reviewed and updated on a yearly basis.
 In 2017/2018 financial year all domestic consumers were receiving the first 6 kl of water for free.
+The revenue foregone as a result of 6kl of free water to all domestic consumers was R6 091 364.16.
 As from July 2018 only the qualifying domestic consumers benefited from the indigent support programme.
 The municipality does not budget for the indigent support due to the fact that indigents receive free 6kl of water which is reported as revenue foregone not as expenditure in the budget.
-The number of qualifying indigent applicants reflecting on the indigent register as at end February 2018 was 1559.
-In 2018/2019 financial year the number of an indigent register Revenue foregone as a result of 6kl of free water to qualifying indigent households is R910 331.28.
+The number of qualifying indigent applicants reflecting on the indigent register in 2018/2019 and 2019/2020 respectively were 1 575 and 1307.
+In 2018/2019 financial year the revenue foregone as a result of 6kl of free water to qualifying indigent households was R919 674.00 and for 2019/2020 is R808 353.36.